amanelis/cs-fundamentals/README.md

 **`Context switch`** - is passing control from one process to another and/or thread Random Integer between 1 and 5 - 10.times.map { 1+Random.rand(5) }

+**`deadlock`** -  is a situation in which two or more competing actions are each waiting for the other to finish, and thus neither ever does.
+If a process is unable to change its state indefinitely because the resources requested by it are being used by other waiting process, then the system is said to be in a deadlock.

 ## Searching - Graphs
 **`Breadth First Search`** - this graphing algorithm uses a Queue to traverse through the nodes.
 It starts with a single vertex.
 Visits each